lukasotero/lukasotero/README.md

 # Hi there!
 I’m Lukas 👋
 ## About me
-:desktop_computer: Working in Cybersecurity as a Blue Team<br>
+🖥️ Working in Cybersecurity as a Blue Team<br>
-:seedling: Picking up some Python skills face to Cybersecurity<br>
+🌱 Picking up some Python skills face to Cybersecurity<br>
-:books: I need the thesis to become a Systems Analyst
+📚 I need the thesis to become a Systems Analyst

 <br>